alechenninger/blog/posts/fakes.md

 I was there too, once a frequent Mockito user, perhaps like you are now.
-Over time however, as my application architectures improved, as I began to introduce [real domain models](http://qala.io/blog/anaemic-architecture-enemy-of-testing.html), the tests I wrote were becoming simpler, easier to add, and services easier to develop.
+Over time however, as my application architectures improved, as I began to introduce [real domain models][anemic-architecture-testing], the tests I wrote were becoming simpler, easier to add, and services easier to develop.
 Tricky testing problems that loomed over my head for years now had obvious solutions.
-My suspicions were true: dropping mocking opened me up to a world of solutions I had simply never bothered to look for.
+Much to my surprise, I was barely using Mockito at all.

 In this post, I demonstrate some compelling and, in my experience, overlooked advantages to mock alternatives.
 We will explore the origins of mocking, why mocking may have become so ubiquitous, a